stefan-codes/Multi-Agent-Systems/Notes.md

-# Multi-Agent Systems notes using JADE with
+# Multi-Agent Systems notes using JADE with Java
 The JADE jar can be downloaded from:

 https://jade.tilab.com/download/jade/